intel-analytics/ipex-llm/README.md

    ```

 ### Transfer learning
 Using the high level transfer learning APIs, you can easily customize pretrained models for *feature extraction or fine-tuning*.
+(See more details [here](docs/docs/ProgrammingGuide/transferlearning.md))

 1. Load an existing model (pretrained in Caffe)
    ```